 Current Courses at Rutgers

 If you are a student at the School of Communication and Information, Rutgers University, you might consider taking one of my courses listed below.
-As of 2018, the most recent student evaluations for all four courses rate instructor teaching effectiveness at 4.5 or higher out of 5.
+As of 2018, the most recent student evaluations for all courses rate instructor teaching effectiveness at 4.5 or higher out of 5.

 The name of each class below links to a recent syllabus for it – and you are welcome to e-mail me any questions you might have about it.
 All students (especially graduate students) should plan on coming by during office hours to chat at least once during the semester.